dsp-jetpack/JetPack/doc/deployment_guide.md

 4. Boot the SAH node.

     a.
 At the installation menu, select the Install option.

-Do not press the [Enter] key.
+    	> Note: Do not press the [Enter] key.

     b.
 Press the Tab key.